yardnsm/nvim-base46/README.md

 A port of [NvChad's base46 colorscheme](https://github.com/NvChad/base46) to be used in any Neovim environment.

-Currently this is still a **work in progress**, including support for plugins that I used mainly.
+Currently this is still a **work in progress**, including support for plugins that I mainly use.

 ## Installation